chus-chus/cov19-modeling/README.md

-# symod-paed-covid19
-Code for the paper "Symptoms-based" predictive models of the covid-19 disease in children.
+See the notebook of modeling analysis for an in-depth guide of the modeling process and the extraction of feature importances, and find the data preprocessing steps in the preprocessing notebook.